semgrep/semgrep-docs/docs/running-rules.md

 ## Findings

-* See [Managing findings](../managing-findings/) for information on Semgrep findings.
-* See [Ignoring findings](../ignoring-files-folders-code/) for details on suppressing rule output.
+See [Ignoring findings](../ignoring-files-folders-code/) for details on suppressing rule output.

 ## Next steps